 Imagine the situation: you browse your Amazon S3 bucket and suddenly discover that some files are missing.
 Since Amazon S3 offers high durability, it leaves almost no chance to these files to disappear due to a system failure or disaster.
 Apparently, they were deleted by a user.
 How to find out who did that?

 Besides backup, any IT division should have a disaster recovery plan.
-You will find a few tips below relating to the development of such a plan and to what issues one should pay special attention in the course of backup planning.
+You will find a few tips below relating to disaster recovery planning best practices, disaster recovery testing process and to what issues one should pay special attention in the course of backup planning.
 Continue reading

 A disaster could hardly be planned, but disaster recovery planning is a must.
 The core of successful disaster recovery is, of course, backup.

 Nowadays, cloud storage providers are widely used for storing backups.
 However, the biggest cloud storage providers have created various services to perform recovery in the cloud.
 Today we will discuss the need for cloud disaster recovery and its peculiarities.
 Continue reading

 Amazon Glacier is a cloud service dedicated for storing archived data which is not likely to be retrieved often.
 In other words, it is designed for infrequently accessed data.
 Glacier has high latency of data retrieval but offers low pricing and high safety for stored archives.
 In this article we are going to explain Glacier’s data uploading nuances.

 What could possibly be easier than performing a backup?
 Many things, actually.
 There are different types of backup and additional features, that can help you achieve your specific goals.
 In this article, we are covering the differences between the most popular types of data backup:

 Synthetic full backup is, basically, full backup and incremental backup mixed together.
 In the end, you get a full backup on the storage, that's incrementally being updated, without unnecessary or outdated data.
 You always have your up-to-date full backup.